 L10P98: delete the following paragraph (CID #1680, #2337):

+The Sector ID Order subfield shall not be present in the Channel Measurement Feedback element.
+The SNR subfield shall be present in the Channel Measurement Feedback element.
+The EDMG Sector ID Order and BRP CDOWN subfields shall be present in the EDMG Channel Measurement Feedback element.

 L14P98: modify the following two paragraphs:

 The MIMO BF Feedback frame contains more than one Channel Measurement Feedback element if the measurement information exceeds 255 octets.
 The content of each Channel Measurement Feedback element that follows the first one in a single MIMO BF Feedback frame is a continuation of the content in the previous element.
-The SNR, Channel Measurementand Tap Delay subfields can be split between several elements.
+The SNR, Channel Measurement, Additional SNR and Additional Channel Measuremen subfields can be split between several elements.
 Each Channel Measurement Feedback element that is not the last Channel Measurement Feedback element in the frame is 257 octets long.
 Channel measurement information for a single channel measurement is always contained within a single MIMO BF Feedback frame.

 The MIMO BF Feedback frame contains more than one EDMG Channel Measurement Feedback element if the measurement information exceeds 254 octets.
 The content of each EDMG Channel Measurement Feedback element that follows the first one in a single MIMO BF Feedback frame is a continuation of the content in the previous element.
-The EDMG Sector ID Order and BRP CDOWN subfields can be split between several elements.
+The EDMG Sector ID Order, BRP CDOWN, Tap Delay, Additional EDMG Sector ID Order, Additional BRP CDOWN and Additional Tap Delay subfields can be split between several elements.
 Each EDMG Channel Measurement Feedback element that is not the last EDMG Channel Measurement Feedback element in the frame is 257 octets long.
 Channel measurement information for a single channel measurement is always contained within a single MIMO BF Feedback frame.

 10.38.9.2.1 General